-- Lamb’s lettuce is expensive too, due to the perishable and delicate nature
+- Lamb’s lettuce is expensive due to the perishable and delicate nature.

-- There is a symbolic meaning from ancient times too.
-This lettuce was praised for its nice green color which signified life energy and strength against the cold winters, so it was an attribute of the goddesses Freya (goddess of fertility among other things), Persephone (goddess of vegetation) and Brigid (goddess of healers and childbirth)
+- There is a symbolic meaning from ancient times.
+This lettuce was praised for its nice green color which signified life energy and strength against the cold winters.
+So, it was an attribute of the goddesses Freya (goddess of fertility among other things), Persephone (goddess of vegetation), and Brigid (goddess of healers and childbirth).